samjones30/terraform-two-tier-example/README.md

-# Traditional Two Tier AWS architecture setup example with Terraform
+# Exemplar Two Tier AWS architecture setup mimicking the NHSBSA prod environment
-Terraform Example for deploying traditional two tier web application with Web and DB Security Groups.
+This examples creates a two tier architecture with internet facing subnets and a DB subnet.
+- The internet facing subnet mimicks the internet wrapper in NHS NHSBSA
+- The DB subnet mimicks the private subnet where we store our DB's.

 ## What it does:
 - Creates VPC with public and private subnet along with Internet Gateway and NAT Gateway.
-- Creates Security Groups for Web and Database with ingress and egress rules.
+- Creates Security Groups for Internet and Database with ingress and egress rules.
+- Deploys three DB's through snapshots available in the SPS environment
-- Deploys two EC2 servers.
+- Deploys one EC2 server for PowerBI Gateway

 ## Quick Start:
 - Clone the repo.
-- Provide Access Key, Secret Key to be used for AWS in `variables.tf`.
+- Run AWS configure on local workstation to get settings.
 - Provide Path to EC2 Key Pair and name of Key Pair in `variables.tf`.
 - run `terraform init`
 - run `terraform apply`

-## TO DO:

-- [ ] Add Bootstrap scripts for setting up DB and Web instance.
-- [ ] Auto Scaling and load balancer configuration